Relational Infrastructure

 What it is

 A standing rule for errands: no drive-throughs, no kiosks, no mobile ordering.
 Park the car, walk inside, and order from a person.
 It works for coffee, fast food, the pharmacy, and especially the bank, where the walk-in teller will greet you like the drive-through ATM never has.
-Giving it up for a fixed period, the way you'd give something up for Lent, is a good way to start, because a deadline makes the awkward first weeks easier to push through.
+Giving it up for a fixed period, the way you'd give something up for Lent, is a good way to start, because a deadline makes the awkward first weeks easier to push through and turns a vague intention into a specific commitment.

 Why it matters